 If you enjoy smoked recipes, you might also like my smoked brisket recipe!

-Set an electric smoker to 140 degrees F. While the smoker is heating up, soak hickory wood chips in water for 30 minutes.
+Set an electric smoker to 250 degrees F. While the smoker is heating up, soak hickory wood chips in water for 30 minutes.
 Remove octopus from the brine solution and arrange on the smoker shelves.
-When 30 minutes have elapsed, drain the wood chips and add to the smoker
+When 30 minutes have elapsed, drain the wood chips and add to the smoker.

-When the smoker is ready, place shelves back inside the smoker.
-Smoke for 1 to 11/2 hours, or until you achieve the desired flavor/texture.
+When the smoker is ready, turn the temperature down to 140 degrees.
+Place shelves back inside the smoker, and smoke the octopus for 1 to 1-1/2 hours, or until you achieve the desired flavor/texture.